okal/sprinkles/README.md

 # Usage

 Sprinkles reads secrets from AWS secrets manager, and binds them to a template you provide.
-The templating is based on Jinja, making it flexible enough to work with any text-based configuration format you may be using.
+The templating is based on Jinja2¹, making it flexible enough to work with any text-based configuration format you may be using.
 Anything from .env files, to Java properties, to yaml.

 It has a simple param based CLI API, but can also be executed against a config file to encourage reuse.
+The config format is TOML-based².

+NOTE: Sprinkles will use the AWS profile/credentials configured in the calling shell context, using the standard environment variables³.

 ## CLI